recommend-games/blog/content/posts/sdj_2023_3/index.md

 OK, one more complaint, then I'll shut up: I had a hard time learning the game from the rule book, and I've played over 600 different games.
 How would this fair with the average gamer?

 Also, there's zero interaction between players.
 (Yeah, I lied, I wasn't done.)
 Like, not even a race for completing an objective first or anything.
-Why would the jury shout from the roof that games are a cultural good worth promoting and then put the spotlight on a game that has players silently ignore each other for half an hour whilst drawing terrible tube maps?
+Why would the jury shout from the roof that games are a cultural and social good worth studying and promoting, just to put the spotlight on a game that has players silently ignore each other for half an hour whilst drawing the least efficient tube maps possible?

 Again, not a bad game by any stretch, I just don't see it as {{% sdj / %}} material.

 ## Who will win?

-Alright, I guess it doesn't come as a surprise that I don't think {{% game 353545 %}}Next Station: London{{% /game %}} will win (or at least I hope it won't).
+Alright, I guess it doesn't come as a surprise that I don't think {{% game 353545 %}}Next Station: London{{% /game %}} will (or rather: should) win.
 As I already said, {{% game 370164 %}}Fun Facts{{% /game %}} is in some respects the perfect {{% sdj / %}}, still my money is on {{% game 370591 %}}Dorfromantik{{% /game %}}.
 It has a couple of things going for itself:

 1. The jury clearly disagrees with my assessment of it being a solo (only) game, so that doesn't seem to be an obstacle.
 2. Maybe being a solo game isn't all that bad?
 Maybe it's time to highlight this part of the hobby?
 But then again, Harald Schrapers, chair of the jury, wrote a whole editorial on how he's "totally not interested" in solo gaming (spielbox 2019/7).